Dominican School of Philosophy & Theology

 Most Common Male Majors

-In 2023, 5 degrees were awarded to men at Dominican School of Philosophy & Theology in Theological Studies.
-There were no female recipients with the same degree.
+In 2024, 5 degrees were awarded to men at Dominican School of Philosophy & Theology in Theological Studies, which is 1 times approximately the same the 5 female recipients with that same degree.

 View Data